sheriftawfikabbas/goodcrap/README.md

 # `goodcrap`

-`goodcrap` is a python package that generates tables, databases or `csv` files and fill them with random, or fake, data.
+`goodcrap` is a python package that generates data structures (tables, databases and `csv` files) and fill them with random data, or generates [`Mage`](https://github.com/mage-ai/mage-ai) pipelines that the user can use to orchestrate filling the data structures.

 ## Motivation